akshayka/papers/summaries/elghaoui2018lifted.md

 problem; these representations are encoded in the problem of training a neural network via penalties.
-The key to arriving at such a representation is to *lift* the standard neural network optimization problem into a higher-dimensional space by introducing for each layer a variable representing its output layer, representing each activation function as a argmin of a divergence function that is convex in each argument (but not necessarily jointly convex in both arguments), and by coercing the divergences to be small via penalization.
-For this reason, El Ghaoui and his co-authors say that instances of this family are "lifted" neural networks.
+The key to arriving at such a representation is to *lift* the standard neural network optimization problem into a higher-dimensional space by

+1. introducing for each layer a variable representing its output layer,
+2. presenting each activation function as an argmin of a divergence function that is convex in each argument (but not necessarily jointly convex in both arguments), and
+3. coercing the divergences to be small via penalization.

+El Ghaoui and his co-authors refer to neural networks that have been rewritten in this way as "lifted" neural networks.

 The upshot: Any lifted neural network can be optimized in a block-coordinate, gradient-free fashion using well-known algorithms for convex optimization,